kasun-ISL/JavaScript/three-pillars/README.md

-# Three Pillars of JS
+# Three Pillars of JS and MP and Reduce

-This is an exercise to briefly practice the three pillars of JS: Types / Coercion, Scope / Closures, and `this` / Prototypes.
+This is an exercise to briefly practice the three pillars of JS: Types / Coercion, Scope / Closures, and `this` / Prototypes and some examples related to Javascript MAP and Reduce

 ## Instructions